pelayoarbues/quartz/content/writing/The bitter feeling of publishing a Peer-Reviewed Paper Again.md

 ---
-title:  "202305170905 - The bitter feeling of publishing a Peer-Reviewed Paper Again"
+title:  "The bitter feeling of publishing a Peer-Reviewed Paper Again"
 date: 2023-05-17
 tags:
 - permanent-note